 For the purposes of offer capping in the RPM Auctions, a resource not yet in operation shall be considered a planned resource for only the first RPM Auction that its' offer is cleared.

 The resource is considered an Existing Resource, for the purposes of offer capping, for any subsequent Auction except in the case of New Entry Pricing.

-5.4.5 Minimum Offer Price Rule (MOPR)
+5.4.5 Minimum Offer Price Rule (MOPR) for the 2022/2023 Delivery Year

-The Minimum Offer Price Rule26 (MOPR) is intended to prevent the exercise of buyer-side market power.
-MOPR ensures that certain Planned Generation Capacity Resources are offered into RPM Auctions on a competitive basis.
-MOPR imposes a minimum offer screening process to determine whether an offer from a new resource is competitive and prevents market participants from submitting uncompetitive, low new entry offers in RPM Auctions to artificially depress auction clearing prices.
+The Minimum Offer Price Rule27 (MOPR) is intended to prevent the exercise of buyer-side market power and ensure that Capacity Resources are offered into RPM Auctions on a competitive basis.
+MOPR imposes a minimum offer screening process to determine whether an offer from a Capacity Resource is competitive and prevents market participants from submitting uncompetitive, low new entry offers in RPM Auctions to artificially depress auction clearing prices.
+Section 5.4.5 and all subsections of section 5.4.5 describe the MOPR provisions of Sections 5.14(h) and 5.1(h-1) of Attachment DD of the PJM OATT.
+These provisions are not effective after the 2022/2023 Delivery Year.